shalomc/HTTP-echo/README.md

 }
 ```
 ## Installation
-Drop the echo.php file and the .htaccess file into a folder on an Apache server.
+Just drop everything into a folder on your web server.
+As simple as that.

 ## To do
 * Add Nginx support